 - How much care and attention can I provide a dog?

 - Who else lives in my home that might not be compatible with a new dog?

 Once adopted, the MWDs lose any military benefits, meaning the family that adopts him or her must cover any health issues financially, just like any other pet.

 Next Steps in MWD Adoption

 All retired MWDs available for adoption are located at the Military Working Dog School, which operates out of Lackland Air Force Base in San Antonio, Texas.
 There is no fee to adopt a retired MWD, but you must pay for all transportation costs.

-To begin the official adoption process, fill out the application and send it to the MWD Adoption Program (you can also request additional information).
+To begin the official adoption process, contact the MWD Adoptions Program or MWD Foster Program to learn how to apply.
 After submitting your adoption application, there is typically a 12 to 18 month wait to adopt an MWD.